 Get your free no-obligation pension consultation

 If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
-It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
-Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
-Capital at risk.
+It’s a chance to have a Chartered independent financial adviser give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 2,600 reviews on VouchedFor.

 Book my free call

-5. Check your pension investments
+5. Review your pension investments

 It’s important to check where your pension is invested, and that you’re comfortable with this.
 Your investments should remain relatively well-diversified.
 This means ensuring that you haven’t become too skewed towards a certain market or particular type of holding.

 As you approach and enter retirement, you’ll probably want to ensure that you’re focused on investments that aren’t too risky.
 This could mean increasing the amount you hold in bonds and cash, for example, and moving away from some investments in riskier areas such as emerging markets.
-Read our article Where is my pension invested? for more guidance on where you might be invested, and how to check.

-If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide Chartered independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial adviser.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

-Fidelius are rated 4.7 out of 5 from over 1,500 reviews on VouchedFor, the review site for financial advisors.
+Fidelius are rated 4.7 out of 5 from over 2,600 reviews on VouchedFor, the review site for financial advisers.

 6. Plan for long-term care costs